Royals beat Tigers in Omaha to win series

-Two Royals with Omaha connections helped a guy without one, as the Kansas City Royals defeated the Detroit Tigers 7-3 Thursday night in the first MLB game ever played in the state of Nebraska.
+Two Royals with Omaha connections helped a guy without one, as the Kansas City Royals defeated the Detroit Tigers 7-3 Thursday night in the first major league game ever played in the state of Nebraska.

 The game was played in front of 25,454 fans at Omaha's TD Ameritrade Park, preluding the 2019 College World Series.